Direct Contracting with Businesses by Family Physicians (Discussion Paper)

-This revenue stream does not involve the patient’s primary health insurance.
+Ideally, this revenue stream does not involve the patient’s primary health insurance.
 The payments are made directly to the physician and he or she is not required to bill a third party administrator.
-This reduces the self-funded employer’s cost for this portion of employee health care, as the third party administrative charge is avoided (can be up to 30% of the total).
+This reduces the self-funded employer’s cost for this portion of employee health care, as the third party administrative charge is avoided (which can be up to 40 percent of the total).

 The types of services included are the usual services provided by family physicians, and may include episodic care, chronic care and preventive care.
-In some cases basic lab fees are also included (through the physician’s office laboratory or a negotiated discount between the physician and a commercial lab).
+In some cases basic radiology and/or lab fees are also included (through the physician’s office or a negotiated discount between the physician and a commercial laboratory or radiology facility).
 Physicians who offer other ancillary medical services or in-office pharmaceutical dispensing can potentially add these to a direct contract with the self-insured employer.
 Additional preventive care services such as immunizations are often provided periodically at the work site.

-For on-site clinics, the business may provide low cost or no cost real estate (facility).
-In other instances the employer may be responsible for funding the initial setup of a clinic facility and the ongoing real estate expense.
+For on-site clinics, the business may provide low cost or no cost onsite facilities.
+In other instances the employer may be responsible for funding the initial setup of a clinic facility and the ongoing onsite facility expense.

-Physicians involved in these arrangements contend that the savings obtained by reducing claims expense to the company’s insurance policy more than offsets their expenditures on the physician’s services.
+Physicians involved in these arrangements contend that the savings obtained by reducing claims expense to the company’s insurance or worker's compensation costs more than offsets their expenditures on the physician’s services.
 This is especially true for companies that are self-insured and have a third party administrator processing the claims.
-Their overall utilization and cost of claims may be reduced and may provide them an advantage when renewing or renegotiating their insurance contracts.
+Their overall utilization and cost of claims may be reduced and may provide them an advantage when renewing or renegotiating their contracts.

-The greatest hurdle for most family physicians to overcome in promoting this type of alternative strategy is the need for physicians or their representative to educate the business owner on the advantages and potential benefits of such arrangements and to prepare and negotiate a contract.
-(April Board 2010)
+The greatest hurdle to overcome for most family physicians in promoting this type of alternative strategy is the need for physicians or their representative to educate the business owner and patients on the advantages and potential benefits of such arrangements and to prepare and negotiate a contract.
+(April Board 2010) (2015 COD)